-In a recent post, we talked about 3 different methods you can use to find wholesale properties (properties you intend to flip).
+In a recent post, we talked about the different methods you can use to find wholesale properties (properties you intend to flip).
 Flipping properties can be a very profitable source of cash flow when done correctly.
-However, there are a few key mistakes that you should avoid in order to keep yourself out of hot water.
+However, there are a few key house-flipping mistakes that you should avoid in order to keep yourself out of hot water.

 What exactly does it mean to flip a property?

 Real estate wholesaling involves finding a property that is either for sale currently or that an owner intends to sell in the near future, renovating it (adding value), and then selling for a higher price than what you paid.
 Renovating a property could be as simple as repainting and updating old decor and appliances to advanced renovations such as adding new rooms or doing a complete remodel / redesign.

 It sounds pretty simple, however, there are plenty of ways a house flip can go wrong.

 Today, I want to outline 5 common mistakes new investors make and how to avoid them.